On-Campus Employment

 • Activities with/for a company outside the U.S.

-• Mentor/Mentee relationships in company/start-up.
+• Mentor/Mentee relationships in a company/start-up.

 • Team project that provides a service/benefit.

-• Activities conducted at another school, university, institution, lab, etc. even if affiliated with MIT or part of an MIT award (research/teaching assistantship)
+• Activities conducted at another school, university, institution, lab, etc., even if affiliated with MIT or part of an MIT award (research/teaching assistantship).

 Back to Top